 Vegetable oil is a delicate ingredient that you need to monitor carefully.
 Choose a supplier of vegetable oil that can offer you a stable and consistent supply along basic advices.
-Four main "enemies" of the vegetable oil quality are:
+The four main "enemies" of the vegetable oil quality are:

 - Oxygen

 - Light

 - Heat

-- Catalysts (particles from the potato or metals for example)
+- Catalysts (particles from the potato or metals for example).

-If you can protect your oil against the enemies mentioned above, you will become a master in frying.
-Look for a frying system that protects the oil from light and oxygen, where you can control the temperature along the fryer and that it is made of high-quality metals.
-It also must be easy to clean.
+If you can protect your oil against the enemies mentioned above, you will be a master of frying.
+Look for a frying system that protects the oil from light and oxygen, where you can control the temperature and that is made of the right material, finally also that it is easy to clean.
 At Rosenqvists Food Technologies we have invented a multi-zone fryer based on the highest demands to preserve and keep a high oil quality.

 You can measure oil quality by analyzing levels of free fatty acids (FFA).
-Low levels of FFA will enable you to achieve the longest possible shelf life.
+Low levels of FFA will enable you to achieve the longest possible shelf life of potato chips.
 A top-class filtering system and cleaning properties are also important to maintain oil quality.
-You should always strive to have the shortest possible turnover rate of the oil, so that you use as much fresh oil as possible.
+You should always strive to have the shortest possible turnover rate of the oil, so that you use fresh oil as much as possible.